 For further information on prevention of occupational violence see the Western Australian Code of Practice: Violence, Aggression And Bullying At Work and the WorkSafe Guide: Workplace Violence and Bullying.
 There are also Personal Security Guidelines (PDF, 16.1 KB) and Security Guidelines for Managers and Supervisors (PDF, 40.9 KB) .

 Staff concerns about noise levels which cannot be addressed promptly and readily should be reported by managers to the Manager, Health, Wellbeing and Safety.

 A child may only be brought onto University premises in accordance with the Flexible Work Arrangements procedure.
 The staff member (i.e. the parent or guardian) must be aware of hazards and ensure the safety of the child.
 For example, be careful of heavy or automatic doors, lifts, people carrying hot drinks, scissors, staplers, staircases, carparks and the like.
 The staff member must be with the child at all times.

 In accordance with the Flexible Work Arrangements procedure and for safety reasons, children are not permitted at all in workshops, laboratories, other spaces with potentially dangerous equipment, and building sites, and children with infectious diseases requiring exclusion from childcare or school are not permitted in the workplace at all.

-Dogs and other companion animals, except for seeing-eye dogs, are not permitted on University premises, for health and safety reasons.
-Enquiries about signage and stray animals may be directed to Facilities Services Division.
+Companion animals including dogs are not permitted on University premises, for health and safety reasons.
+Companion animals do not include seeing-eye dogs and other working animals.
+Enquiries about signs and stray animals may be directed to Security (Campus Services Division).